Kyziq/CSC264-personal-web-page/README.md

-# CSC264-Personal-Web-Page-Development
+# Personal-Web-Page-Development

-> **Note:** This project is part of CSC264 - INTRODUCTION TO WEB AND MOBILE APPLICATION
+> **Note:** This project is part of CSC264 - Introduction to Web and Mobile Application

 <a href="https://kyziq.github.io/CSC264-personal-web-page/">Website Demo</a>